NCUE-EE-AIAL/Two-step-Authentication-Multi-biometric-System/README.md

 ![voice result](https://github.com/NCUE-EE-AIAL/Two-Step-Muti-Biometric-Authentication-System/blob/main/doc/training_graph_voice.png)
 Graph for epochs of voice recognition model showing (a) Training and validation EER (b) Training and validation loss.

+## Accuracy
+Face Recognision Model using VGG16: 95.135%
+Voice Recognision Model using CNN: 99.1%

 # Acknowledge
-This research is supported by TEEP (Taiwan Experience Education Program)
+This research is supported by TEEP (Taiwan Experience Education Program) at National Changhua University of Education